Russia's Lavrov says "reset" with U.S. cannot last forever

-U.S. President Barack Obama called for the reset in ties before taking office in 2008 but relations have been strained by differences over issues such as missile defence, human rights and the conflict in Syria.
+President Barack Obama called for the reset in ties before taking office in 2008 but relations have been strained by differences over issues such as missile defense, human rights and the conflict in Syria.

 “Instead of dwelling on the name of this or that stage, we should think about how to develop our relations.
 Or, again using computer specialists’ terminology, we should update the software.”